Strike a pose.

 Even as a David, you can strike a pose.

-As you leap into 2020 and complete the 2019 financial year, you must be hearing a lot about the Integrated Reporting Framework for annual reporting.
+As you approach the end of the current fiscal period, you must be hearing a lot about the Integrated Reporting Framework for annual reporting.
 As SEBI recommended the Top 500 companies of India to adopt this in 2017, you might be wondering if such an annual report would have any value for your company, even if you’re a relative David.

 In essence, to take on the production of an Integrated Report requires any company’s management to ask and answer many fundamental questions of itself.
 An expectation that you will need to introspect can be daunting and time consuming.